BiodataAnalysisGroup/DOME-Training-Course/docs/index.md

 *__About this training course__*
 <p style='text-align: justify;'>
+Learning and using the DOME recommendations will increase awareness among researchers on best practices to share ML approaches  so they include minimum metadata for other researchers to get a quick and clear picture of the their ML approach is about and  how it compares to others.
 This course aims to be a useful and straightforward guide for those who wish to incorporate DOME in their work.
 </p>